kicaj29/aws/Databases/readme.md

 https://aws.amazon.com/redshift/faqs/

-* Is based on PostgresSQL, but it is not used for OLTP (Online transaction processing)
+* Is based on PostgreSQL, but it is not used for OLTP (Online transaction processing)
 * It is OLAP - online **analytical** processing (analytics and data warehousing)
+  * See that [Aurora](https://github.com/kicaj29/aws/tree/main/Databases#aurora-part-of-rds) is also based on PostgreSQL but it is used for OLTP and not OLAP
 * Load data once every hour, not every second
 * 10x better performance than other data warehouses, scales to PBs of data
 * Columnar storage of data (instead of row based)